 The ERB has established 3 Service Centres in Kowloon East, Kowloon West and Tin Shui Wai.
 Operating on a district basis, the ERB Service Centres offer timely and diversified self-help and support services, as well as information on courses organised in the respective district, to people with training and employment needs.

 The ERB will continue its all-out efforts to better equip our labour force with sound foundation for future career development.
-To enter its 20th anniversary, the ERB strives to provide a flexible, quality and resilient labour force for the knowledge based economy of Hong Kong.
+The ERB strives to provide a flexible, quality and resilient labour force for the knowledge based economy of Hong Kong.

 Please click here for details of Corporate Brochure.